 Since our inception, we have incurred significant operating losses.
 We have not yet commercialized any products and we do not expect to generate revenue from sales of products for several years, if at all.
-Since 2018, we have funded our operations primarily with proceeds from the sale of our convertible preferred stock.
-Through March 31, 2021, we had received net proceeds of \$186.2 million from sales of our convertible preferred stock.
+Since 2018, we have funded our operations primarily with proceeds from the sale of our convertible preferred stock and our IPO in May 2021.
+Through June 30, 2021, we had received net proceeds of \$186.2 million from sales of our convertible preferred stock and net proceeds of \$137.2 million, after deducting underwriting discounts and commissions and other expenses, from our IPO.

 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.
-As of March 31, 2021, we had cash and cash equivalents of \$9.9 million and marketable securities of \$130.2 million.
+2021, we had cash and cash equivalents of \$36.3 million and marketable securities of \$229.9 million.